Skip to main content

 Tried: Skip the dummy write step and go straight to the read option with a non-numeric string.

-Without any stored entries, num_entries is 0 and the read handler returns early with an error before it ever calls strtol on your input.
-The strtol trick is unreachable until the entries count is at least 1, so the server just prints 'no entries' and nothing more happens.
+With nothing stored, the entry count is 0 and the read handler errors out before it ever calls strtol on your input.
+The trick is unreachable until at least one entry exists, so the server just reports no entries and stops.

 Learn more